Emma Woods

 Continuing Policy Fellow, Centre for Science and Policy

-Emma joined the Natural History Museum in April 2022 to set up a new Policy Unit.
-Drawing on the Museum’s impressive scientific expertise and public outreach, she is working to extend its sphere of influence and help shape policy in government and business to protect the natural world and restore it to health.
+Emma joined the Natural History Museum in 2022 to set up a new Policy Unit, and now leads teams responsible for policy, government relations and international partnerships.
+Drawing on the Museum’s scientific expertise and public reach, she is working to extend its sphere of influence in the UK and overseas – building strategic partnerships and increasing engagement with those who make and shape policy.

-Before joining the Museum, Emma was Head of Policy at the Royal Society, the UK's national academy of science, where she worked with some of the world's leading scientists to provide accessible and timely advice to policymakers.
-She led the Society’s work on the wellbeing of people and planet, including major programmes on post-Brexit land use, the future of genetic technologies, and the global climate and biodiversity crises.
-Her work also explored the nature of science in public life, leading to publications on the ‘post-truth’ phenomenon and on the value of evidence synthesis.
+Previously at the Royal Society, the UK’s science academy, she worked with world-leading scientists to influence policy, public debate and industry practice on issues ranging from genetic technologies to the global climate and biodiversity crises.
+Her work also explored the role of science in public life, leading to publications on the ‘post-truth’ phenomenon and the value of evidence synthesis.